GCP Deployment

 - Navigate to âVPC Networkâ > âFirewallâ

-- Create or verify rules for:
+- Create rules for:

 - Allow HTTP (port 80)